irods-contrib/irods-cloud-browser/irods-cloud-frontend/README.md

 ### minifyCSS
     $gulp minifyCSS
 Minfies CSS file that was created in concatCSS.
 Saved as all.min.css in irods-cloud-frontend/dist/css.

-# Deplyments

-### Generate complete back-end war
-To generate a backend .war file to deploy on your web server, change your working directory to the /irods-cloud-frontend/ and run $gulp backend-build to build the app on the backend.
-After it has been built, then cd to /irods-cloud-backend/ and run:
-    $gvm use grails 2.5.0
-    $grails war irods-cloud-backed.war
-**Note: Must have grails installed on your machine.
-To install visit: https://grails.org/wiki/Installation **

-### Generate backend-war seperate from front-end app
-To generate the backend-war seperately from the front-end app, cd to /irods-cloud-frontend/ and run $gulp backend-clean to clean the backend web-app directory.
-After that, run $gulp gen-frontend-zip to generate a zip containing all of the frontend application files.
-Then, cd to /irods-cloud-backend/ and generate the backend .war by running:
-    $gvm use grails 2.5.0
-    $grails war irods-cloud-backed.war
-**Note: Must have grails installed on your machine.
-To install visit: https://grails.org/wiki/Installation **

 ### Host locally